People

 Resident Technical Director

-Phil has been building sets and props for Synetic Theater and Synetic Family Theater over the last five years.
+Phil has been building sets and props for Synetic Theater and Synetic Family Theater over the last several years.
 He has designed the Helen Hayes Award-nominated sets for The Island of Dr. Moreau and King Lear and designed the sets for RMT’s West Side Story and AMS’s The Producers.
 Mr. Charlwood also works with local schools to develop their technical drama programs.

 Megan has worked in design and advertising on both the East and West coasts since graduating from Hamilton College with a degree in Fine Art.
 She spent a year as an artist/printer at Robert Blackburn’s Printmaking Workshop in New York City and then got her first real job at a 3D graphics software company in San Francisco.
 Megan returned again to New York and co-founded a design firm whose clients included Pfizer, Barnes & Noble and the LaGuardia High School for the Performing Arts.
 She have been back in California for the last 15+ years working as a freelancer out of her home office in the Santa Cruz Mountains while raising her two boys.